stebuehler/opnrcd/README.md

 ## To Do
 ### App
-* Generalize the filtering for the time series data (timeseries df should be created from the filtered main df, ideally.
-May require separate passing of the full set of timestamps, for backwards compatibility)
 * More refactoring of the data loading and filtering.
-* Add Baujahr as a RangeSlider (but unclear what to do about -1400)
+* Add Baujahr as a RangeSlider (map all below 1950 to 1950)
 * Add a "Reset all" button in the filtering section that fills all filters up with all values.
 * Rename columns (remove "1-10"s, rename "Timestamp sekunden" to "Timestamp")?
 * Whole app in German!